 Data Protection Officer X-House

-5. Processing of your data by means of log files
+2. Processing of your data when visiting our website using log files

-On the basis of art.
-6 par.
-1 p.
-1 f) GDPR, based on both our legitimate interest and that of our host provider in improving the stability and functionality of our website, our website uses so-called log files in which access data are stored every time a page is opened.
+On the basis of Art.
+6 para.
+1 sentence 1 lit. f GDPR, based on both our legitimate interest and that of our host provider in improving the stability and functionality of our website, our website uses so-called log files in which access data are stored every time a page is opened.
 The dataset stored here includes the following data:

 · Your anonymised IP address, the date, the time, which file was accessed, the status, the enquiry made to the server by your browser, the volume of data transmitted and the website (referrer) from which you arrived on the requested page, as well as

-The log data are used only in anonymised form, i.e. with no attribution or reference to your person, only for the purpose of being able to detect and if necessary to prevent attacks on our website.
-We reserve the right to store IP addresses in full in individual cases and to analyse these if certain facts give rise to the suspicion that users are using our websites and/or services illegally or uncontractually.
+The log data is used in anonymised form only, i.e. with no attribution or reference to your person, only for the purpose of being able to detect and if necessary to prevent attacks on our website.
+We reserve the right to store full IP addresses in individual cases and to analyse these if certain facts arise to the suspicion that users are using our websites and/or services illegally or uncontractually.
 The IP address will be anonymised as soon as we no longer require it.

 6. Processing of your data by means of cookies and tags

-Before cookies are set, you are asked via a cookie banner to choose which cookies may be set.
+Before cookies are set, you will be asked through a cookie banner to make a selection as to which cookies may be set.
 This allows you to adjust the settings according to your personal preferences.
-At a later point in time, you can revoke or change these settings at the bottom of our website.
+Later, you can revoke or change these settings at the bottom of our website.

 For the purposes of analysis on our website and in our blog, we use a service from HubSpot Inc., 25 First St., 2nd floor, Cambridge, Massachusetts 02141, USA (“HubSpot”).
 Cookies set here (see b) are stored on your computer and allow us to analyse your visit to the website.
 On our behalf, HubSpot analyses the information recorded (e.g. IP address, geographical location, browser type, visit duration and pages viewed) in order to generate reports on the visit and on the visited pages of sovanta AG.
 Further information about how HubSpot works can be found in the data privacy statement of HubSpot Inc., which is available at: http://legal.hubspot.com/de/pr….